yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-2018-p1-1/index.md

 ***Rivalry of scholars advances wisdom***.
 This proverb is highly accurate in terms of emulators.
 The clash of knowledge between peers helps mutual growth.
 During its early days, Citra had a peer too, [3dmoo](https://github.com/plutooo/3dmoo).
 In the case of Switch emulation, we have [Ryujinx](https://github.com/gdkchan/Ryujinx).
-Our developers have worked with [gdkchan](https://github.com/gdkchan) (he main developer of Ryujinx) on reverse engineering (RE), figuring out how games work, and how the Switch GPU works.
+Our developers have worked with [gdkchan](https://github.com/gdkchan) (the main developer of Ryujinx) on reverse engineering (RE), figuring out how games work, and how the Switch GPU works.

 [Subv](https://github.com/Subv) worked on initial framebuffer rendering support, and then went on to